NCAS-CMS/cfdm/docs/source/tutorial.rst

                        variation within cells
 =====================  ==============================  =======================

-The metadata constructs of the field are returned by the `~Field.constructs` method, that provides a dictionary of the constructs keyed by an internal identifier:
+The metadata constructs of the field (i.e all of the constructs contained by the field construct) are returned by the `~Field.constructs` method, that provides a dictionary of the constructs keyed by an internal identifier: